uploadcare/file-uploader/solutions/file-uploader/README.md

 ## General

-All configurations, localization texts, icons, and styling are placed into CSS file (we believe you have read [configuration page](/get-started/configuration/) already), so you should connect the default one (or create your own):
+All configurations, localization texts, icons, and styling are placed into CSS file (if you aren't familiar with this concept, read about [blocks configuration](/get-started/configuration/)), so you should connect the default one (or create your own):

 ```html
 <style>